Fall classroom listings are tentative, and should not be considered final until August 27.

-Registration times for advance registration for the 2021 spring semester are assigned based on anticipated class after the completion of the fall 2020 semester (assuming successful completion of all courses for which students are enrolled):
+Registration times for advance registration for the 2021 Summer and Fall semesters are assigned based on anticipated class after the completion of the spring 2021 semester (assuming successful completion of all courses for which students are enrolled):

 Seniors90 or more hours (earned plus enrolled)